strategineer/personal-website/content/blog/2022-08-17/index.md

     - reading
 ---

-Nick Riggle's "On Being Awesome: A Unified Theory of How Not to Suck" is a philosophy book that discusses awesomeness and suckiness in detail and defines language to accurately describe and reason about the awesomeness and suckiness that you perceive in yourself and in others.
+Nick Riggle's "On Being Awesome: A Unified Theory of How Not to Suck" is a philosophy book that discusses awesomeness and suckiness in detail.
+It defines language to accurately describe and reason about the awesomeness and suckiness that you perceive in yourself and in others.

 According to Mr. Riggle, awesomeness and suckiness revolves all around _social openings_ which are moments when we can choose to break out of our norm-governed roles by expressing ourselves.[^1]